-We believe that Mr. Williams's qualifications to sit on our Board include his extensive board and leadership experience, coupled with his successful experiences pre-launch and commercialization of novel compounds in the pharmaceutical industry.
+We believe that Mr. Williams's qualifications to sit on our Board include his extensive board and leadership experience, coupled with his successful experiences prelaunch and commercialization of novel compounds in the pharmaceutical industry.

 Dr. Jesse Goodman has served as a director of the Company since March 2024.
 Dr. Goodman has been the director of the Center on Medical Product Access, Safety and Stewardship, and professor of medicine and attending physician in infectious diseases, at Georgetown University since March 2014.
 Dr. Goodman also is an infectious disease physician at the Washington DC Veterans Affairs and Walter Reed Medical Centers.
 He serves on the board of directors of GlaxoSmithKline plc, a multinational pharmaceutical company, which he joined in 2016, and chaired that board's science committee until early 2023, and he has served on the board of directors of Intellia Therapeutics, Inc., a publicly traded biotechnology company, since October 2018.
 Prior to the Merger Agreement, Dr. Goodman served on the board of directors of APT.
 He also has served as a president (2015 to 2020) and member (2015 to present) of the board of trustees of the United States Pharmacopeia Convention, Inc. From 2009 until February 2014, Dr. Goodman served as the chief scientist of the FDA.
 Dr. Goodman also served as deputy commissioner for science and public health at the FDA from 2009 through 2012.
 Prior to that, Dr. Goodman was the director of the FDA's Center for Biologics Evaluation and Research from 2003 to 2009 and a senior advisor to the FDA commissioner from 1998 through 2000.
-Prior to his government service, Dr. Goodman was professor of medicine and chief of infectious diseases at the University of Minnesota.
-Dr. Goodman has served on numerous advisory boards and committees for national and international health care organizations, including the CDC, the National Institute of Health, the World Health Organization and the Coalition on Epidemic Preparedness Innovations.
-Dr. Goodman received a B.S. in biology from Harvard College, a master's in public health from the University of Minnesota and an M.D. from the Albert Einstein College of Medicine, and did his residency and fellowship training in medicine, infectious diseases and oncology at the Hospital of the University of Pennsylvania and at the University of California in Los Angeles, where he was also chief medical resident.
+Prior to his government service, Dr. Goodman was professor of medicine and chief of infectious diseases at the University of Minnesota and and M.D. from the Albert Einstein College of Medicine, and chief residency and fellowship training in medicine, infectious diseases and oncology at the Hospital of the University of Pennsylvania and at the University of California in Los Angeles, where he was also chief medical resident.
 He has been elected to the Institute of Medicine of the National Academy of Sciences.